amnh/PhyG/doc/tutorials/Installation.md

 -- install manually

-note the very very long path for phyg binary and copy to a convenient location
+note the very very long path for phyg binary and copy the desired location